omnyaayman/omnyaayman/README.md

 ### 🌸 About Me
 - 🎓 Computer Science Student at Helwan National University
-- 💡 Passionate about Machine Learning, Data Analysis, and AI Applications
+- 💡 Passionate about Machine Learning, Data Analysis, Data Engineer and AI Applications
 - 📊 Currently building projects using Python, ML, and Data Visualization tools
 - 📬 How to reach me: *omnyaayman033@gmail.com*